New report shows hen harriers 10 times more likely to die on grouse moors

 Hen harriers: the numbers just don’t add up

 One of the most enigmatic and rare birds of prey in England is the hen harrier, also known as the ‘skydancer’ because of its acrobatic, aerial mating displays.

-A Joint Nature Conservation Committee commissioned report in 2011 [insert link to PDF] estimated that England could support a potential hen harrier population of more than 300 pairs.
+A Joint Nature Conservation Committee commissioned report in 2011 estimated that England could support a potential hen harrier population of more than 300 pairs.
 In 2013 there were 0 breeding pairs in England, and in 2016 there were 4 breeding pairs.
 There have been positive updates on hen harrier breeding in 2017 from Northumberland Wildlife Trust and RSPB’s Skydancer blog.

-See ‘The Evidence and References’ below for information relating to these issues.
+See our Evidence and References page for information relating to these issues.